Jets Group’s Responsible Supply Chain

 Country risk based on global human rights and corruption indexes

 The Jets Group has more than 100 active suppliers globally.
-83% of all procurement volume (2021) is sourced from suppliers located in Norway and Latvia.
-8% of procurement volume is linked to suppliers classified as elevated risk.
+More than 80% of all procurement volume (2022) is sourced from suppliers located in Norway and Latvia.
+11% of procurement volume is linked to suppliers classified as elevated risk.

 Map illustrating each country’s risk level